 was pleased to have taken part in the Milipol 2017 exhibition and conference with partners Acustek Ltd. and we would like to thank all those who took the time to visit us during the 4 day event.

-Demonstrations of RadioInspector and Wi-Fi Inspector with the Digital FAR system, highlighted the list of advanced features and enhancements introduced during 2017.
+Demonstrations of RadioInspector and Wi-Fi Inspector with the Digital FAR system, highlighted the latest advanced features and enhancements introduced during the year.
 We were also pleased to be able to preview several upcoming software additions and hardware updates for the first time, which drew immediate interest.

 With an expanding international customer base,